Five airlines must face price-fixing claims, U.S. judge rules

 Christopher Lebsock, an attorney for the proposed class of passengers, said most passengers’ claims would not be affected by the ruling.

-Attorneys for the airlines - Air New Zealand Ltd, Philippine Airlines Inc, Japan’s All Nippon Airways Co Ltd and Taiwan’s China Airlines Ltd and EVA Airways Corp - could not immediately be reached for comment.
+Attorneys for the airlines - Air New Zealand Ltd, Philippine Airlines Inc [PHL.UL], Japan’s All Nippon Airways Co Ltd and Taiwan’s China Airlines Ltd and EVA Airways Corp - could not immediately be reached for comment.

 The first class-action suits over alleged price-fixing of trans-Pacific fares were filed in 2007, and multiple cases were consolidated in a multidistrict litigation in San Francisco in 2008.
 The plaintiffs claimed that airlines used alliances, trade associations and other means to fix prices.